 The Point Fermin Lighthouse in San Pedro, California is a beautiful place to visit.
 The lighthouse was built in 1874, it is open to the public Tuesday through Sunday.
 There is no admission fee, but donations are requested for each visitor.
 Guided tours are available at 1pm, 2pm, and 3pm.
 Free street parking can be found nearby.

-Why I am blogging about this?
-Well, the Point Fermin Lighthouse has been used in movies and television shows.
+The Point Fermin Lighthouse has been used in movies and television shows.
 I love sharing filming locations that you can check out in person.
 The wedding in 500 Days of Summer was filmed here.
-You might recognize this place from Chinatown staring Jack Nicholson.
+You might recognize this place from Chinatown starring Jack Nicholson.
 A scene from The Big Lebowski was filmed below the cliff that the lighthouse overlooks.
-However, for safety reasons the public is not allowed down there.
+However, for safety reasons, the public is not allowed down there.

 Before walking to the lighthouse I had been to the Korean Bell of Friendship which is less than two miles from here.
 When I left the lighthouse I headed to another filming location, the Cabrillo Beach Bathhouse.
 The beach house serves as Anchor Beach high school on the television show The Fosters.

 There are a lot of fun places to check out in San Pedro.
 The best way to enjoy a day in this city is to visit several different places while you’re there.
 Most of the locations, like the lighthouse, aren’t worth the drive if you just go to do one thing.
 I’ve already mentioned a few of the places worth checking out in the area.
 You can also visit the Iowa battleship.